Client Support Closure During Winter Break

 ICDS enables and supports the diverse computational and data science research taking place throughout Penn State.

-Seed Grants: ICDS offers seed grants periodically to launch new areas of research; to date, ICDS has awarded more than $2 million in seed grants.
+Seed Grants: ICDS offers seed grants periodically to launch new areas of research.

 Co-Hires and Startup Packages: ICDS partners with many Penn State units to recruit talented computational and data scientists.
 Through the ICDS Co-Hire program, established in 2012, ICDS has jointly hired top-tier scientists in partnership with other Penn State campuses and academic colleges.
-ICDS now boasts 38 Co-Hires from 23 academic departments across 10 colleges.
 Additionally, ICDS helps to support startup packages for other faculty members joining the Penn State ranks.

-With thousands of computational cores, petabytes of storage, and a dynamic collection of advanced software, Roar gives Penn State researchers access to the massive computing resources required by today’s computational and data intensive research.
+With thousands of computational cores, and petabytes of storage, Roar Collab gives Penn State researchers access to the massive computing resources required by today’s computational and data intensive research.

 Multi-Institute Collaborations

-Our work intersects with six other Penn State institutes:
+Our work intersects with seven other Penn State institutes: